Runn-Fast/blog/hasura/README.md

 Our Proposed Solution
 ---------------------

-> Why we chose Hasura and how we planned to use it

-It was October 2020 and we were looking for a performant GraphQL server.

-We started looking at alternative solutions, specifically looking for fast and efficient GraphQL servers.
+We were specifically looking for a fast and efficient GraphQL server.

-We found Hasura and Postgraphile, which are both quite similar.

-Simply, they read the schema of your database and expose a GraphQL API ready to use.
-They also use very advanced techniques of transforming each GraphQL query into a single SQL query to maximize performance.

 We considered rewriting the GraphQL Server in Node.js with Apollo Server, but we knew that this would be a lot of work.
 We would need to make sure our SQL